How to ace your job or apprenticeship interviews

 On the day…

-- Take a copy of your CV and a copy of your preparation notes in case you’re asked to wait a while.
+- Keep a copy of your CV and your preparation notes to hand, in case you’re asked to wait a while.

-- Set off half an hour earlier than you need to, just in case.
+- Set off – or open your laptop, check your internet, and get set up – half an hour earlier than you need to, just in case.

-- At the interview, keep an eye on your body language – smile and shake the interviewer’s hand when you meet them, avoid slouching in your seat and maintain eye contact where appropriate.
+- At the interview, keep an eye on your body language.
+If you're meeting in person, shake the interviewer’s hand when you meet them.
+Avoid slouching in your seat, and maintain good eye contact where appropriate.
 It’s also usually okay to take notes, but ask first.

 If you don’t get the job, you can ask for feedback so that you know how to improve for next time.
 It’s always possible that you were a really strong candidate and there just happened to be someone else who was even stronger.
 Every interview is good practice, so just keep going!